isabella232/dynamic-media-classic.en-1/help/preparing-swatch-set-assets-upload.md

 role: User
 exl-id: 90216519-4b14-4f8b-8e72-3d7ce9ec89ff
 ---
-# Preparing Swatch Set assets for upload{#preparing-swatch-set-assets-for-upload}
+# Prepare Swatch Set assets for upload{#preparing-swatch-set-assets-for-upload}

 Before uploading the images you need, make sure that the images are the right size and format.
 Also assemble the swatch files you need.